Special Training Program for University Postgraduate Teachers

 (ISRO/DOS – NNRMS Sponsored Program)

-Courses offered for university faculty covering all major disciplines.
-They are:
+Courses offered for university faculty covering all major disciplines are as follows:

 - GIS Technology and Advances

-- RS & GIS in Cartography and Mapping
+- RS & GIS Applications in Agriculture & Soils

 - RS and GIS in Geosciences